ThomasNowProductions/BreathSpace/docs/STYLE_GUIDE.md

 # Style Guide

-This document outlines the coding conventions and style guidelines for the OpenBreath project.
+This document outlines the coding conventions and style guidelines for the BreathSpace project.

 ## Table of Contents